CicaMatt/QML-IGES/README.md

 Quantum Machine Learning is a little-known area and therefore we want to extend the interested community, trying to offer a product simple, reliable and useful, using the solutions made available by new Quantum Computing technologies.

-The goal of the project is to observe the variation of the metrics of a quantum classification algorithm by applying preprocessing techniques that decrease the dimensionality of a dataset in favor of execution time.
+The goal of the project is to observe the variation of the metrics of a quantum classification algorithm by applying various preprocessing techniques that decrease the dimensionality of a dataset in favor of execution time.

 The purpose of this project is to present, in detail, the algorithms of the Machine Learning pipeline algorithms used in the QML platform: from validation and feature engineering methods to the creation and use of the quantum classification model.